“Lookback” rule lets you use 2019 income on two credits

 Without the lookback rule, some taxpayers would qualify for a lower credit than the prior year or potentially even not qualify for these two credits.
 This could be due to receiving unemployment income or because they had a job change and are earning less.

-The key to qualifying for these credits is earned income, so here’s why those life changes matter:
+The key to qualifying for these credits is earned income, so here’s why those life changes matter in the context of the pandemic:

 - Unemployment is not considered earned income, although it is taxable and increases your AGI.